 What certifications / degrees are needed for a career path in Fitness Wellness?

-The bottom line: The fitness and health coaching field is exploding.
+The bottom line: The fitness and health coaching field is rapidly expanding.
 Companies are attempting to lower the health costs of employees.
 Health coaching and fitness program development with clear, measurable outcomes are being reimbursed.
 To obtain a full-time job in this capacity, persons with four-year degrees accompanied with nationally accredited certifications are landing these jobs.
 While someone can take a weekend seminar and become a personal trainer, they would most likely have a hard time securing a job that is more than hourly pay.
 To pass a nationally accredited exam takes more education (some certifications require that you have a four-year degree to even sit for the exam).
-Nationally accredited exams that are program approved include the following:
+Although students in the Fitness Wellness program are required to take the American College of Sports Medicine (ACSM) Exercise Physiologist - Certified exam, other nationally accredited certifications include the following:

 - American Council on Exercise (ACE) Certified Personal Trainer or Health Coach Certification

 - American College of Sports Medicine (ACSM) Certified Personal Trainer or Health Fitness Specialist

 - National Strength and Conditioning Association (NSCA) Certified Personal Trainer or Certified Strength and Conditioning Specialist